Scottish Government Tackling Child Poverty Delivery Plan - OPFS Response

 - Ensure the Scottish Government’s multi-million funded employability initiative “Fair Start Scotland” provides programmes tailored for single parents to take account of the unique challenges they face.

-Satwat Rehman said,
+Satwat Rehman added:

 “In the face of the devastating predictions on the growth of child poverty we are pleased the child poverty delivery plan recommends a range of actions to increase family income or reduce costs.